jhanikhilnath/bright_colors_theme/README.md

 # Bright Colors

-This is a Theme that I made since I could'nt find theme with colorful fonts and subtle background colors
+This is a Theme that I made since I couldn't find theme with colorful fonts and subtle background colors

 ## Few Images